react-native-community/discussions-and-proposals/proposals/0000-reduce-fragmentation.md

 React Native currently includes many APIs that are modelled on Web APIs but do not conform to the standards of those Web APIs.
 React Native also includes many APIs that achieve the same results on Android and iOS but are exposed as 2 different props.
 And React Native includes several APIs that have known performance (network and runtime) drawbacks on Web.

 This proposal aims to allow developers to target more platforms with cross-platform APIs, and deliver better performance when targeting browsers.
 Features for Android, iOS, and Web are unified by aligning with the Web standard.
-Support standards helps to:
+Supporting standards helps to:

 * minimize the overhead when running in browsers;
 * reduce developer education required to learn features;